Chen-YongHao/SSVEP-face/README.md

 ## Stimulus material
-[1]Bagdasarian, M. T., Hilsmann, A., Eisert, P., Curio, G., Müller, K. R., Wiegand, T., & Bosse, S. (2020, May).
+Stimulus can be found from: Bagdasarian, M. T., Hilsmann, A., Eisert, P., Curio, G., Müller, K. R., Wiegand, T., & Bosse, S. (2020, May).
 EEG-based assessment of perceived realness in stylized face images. _In 2020 twelfth international Conference on Quality of multimedia experience (QoMEX)_ (pp. 1-4).
 IEEE.

+## Structure

 Our scripts contain three major parts: